altexdim/sourcemod-plugin-gungame/README.txt

     ----====----==== Normal priority list ----====----====

     * Bug: If knife level is not last level it seems like victim can not loose it's level.
-    * Refactoring: Maybe move restore level on reconnect from handicap to somewhere else.
-      Maybe add config variable to enable/disable this function independently from handicap.
     + Feature request:
         - configurable warmup weapon by cvar